kevinolega/callcentertrainingtips/_posts/2019-08-11-no-enhance.md

 In other words, you won't get hired.

-English communication skills is a basic requirement for call center work.
+English communication skills are an essential requirement for call center work.

 The objective of the company is to make money.